News & Resources

 Nov 1, 2022 | Legal Developments and News

-Starting next year, all elected board members, board member candidates, and heads of local educational agencies will be subject to the pay-to-play restrictions that previously were limited to appointed officials.
-The rules will effectively impose blackout periods on solicitation and acceptance of campaign contributions (for candidates and ballot measures) from persons and companies with business before the board for periods before, during, and after the business is concluded.
-While the scope of the new law is somewhat limited in some respects, it will still mark a significant shift from the current rules under which campaign contributions do not trigger a conflict of interest provisions for board members and chief executives of local educational agencies.
+Starting in 2023, all elected board members, board member candidates, and chief executives of local educational agencies are subject to the pay-to-play restrictions that previously were limited to appointed officials.
+The rules effectively impose blackout periods on solicitation and acceptance of campaign contributions (for candidates and ballot measures) from persons and companies with business before the board for periods before, during, and after the business is concluded.
+While the scope of the new law is limited in some respects, it will still mark a significant shift from the prior rules under which campaign contributions do not trigger conflict of interest provisions for board members and chief executives of local educational agencies.

 Senate Bill No. 1439 Expands Pay-to-Play Rules To Districts

-Currently, Government Code section 84308 applies pay-to-play restrictions to boards comprised of appointed officials.
-However, beginning in 2023, Senate Bill No. 1439 expands these rules to all local agencies and their elected members, candidates, and agency heads (i.e., superintendents or chancellors/presidents).
-Importantly, it will prevent such officials from participating in decisions (including decisions on contracts) if the official has received campaign contributions from a person/company involved in the decision and will also prohibit the solicitation of campaign contributions from those who have been involved in recent decisions.
+Previously, Government Code section 84308 applied pay-to-play restrictions to boards comprised of appointed officials.
+However, beginning in 2023, Senate Bill No. 1439 expands these rules to all local agencies and their elected members, candidates, and chief executives (i.e., superintendents or chancellors/presidents).
+Importantly, it prevents such officials from participating in decisions (including decisions on contracts) if the official has received campaign contributions from a person/company involved in the decision and will also prohibit the solicitation of campaign contributions from those who have been involved in recent decisions.

 1. Which Campaign Contributions Trigger SB 1439

-Campaign contributions fitting the following criteria will invoke the provisions of SB 1439:
+Campaign contributions fitting the following criteria invoke the provisions of SB 1439:

 • Amount exceeds $250;